benjso/team_project-2/team_project_2.md

 Balanced accuracy: 0.4944,
 ROC AUC: 0.8573.

-(2) Deep learning embeddings model:
+(2) Deep learning embedding model:
 Mean Absolut Error: 0.42 within 5% of the mean target value of salary 8.4.
 The predicted value is within 5% range (4.2k) in comparison to the average true value (84k).